 When structuring your website, ideally you want to put the most important information upfront.
 Similar to email marketing, think about how you want to draw in your audience by using things like strong subject lines and bold opening sentences.
 The same goes for the structure of your website.
 Also, keep in mind that the average user spends less than 15 seconds on a website, so it’s important to draw them in early!

 Cornerstone content should be at the core of your website, as it will hold the most value.
-When done correctly, your cornerstone content will start to drive traffic and build brand awareness to show readers that you are a thought leader in the industry.
-This content is not intended to get someone to buy something and it should be easily accessible … you ultimately want the cornerstone content of your site to create a positive first impression.
+They are meant to reflect your business or communicate your mission.
+It’s of the utmost importance that cornerstone content remains timeless and up to date.
+When done correctly, your cornerstone content will start to drive traffic and build brand awareness by showing readers that you are a leader in the industry.
+This content is not intended to get someone to buy something and it should be easily accessible.

 Keep in mind that you should link from the top pages to subpages about related topics.
 Linking internally to related content shows Google what pages hold information about similar topics.
 Google will understand that the cornerstone content article contains the most information about this particular keyword.
 So ultimately, Google will rank the cornerstone content above other, shorter posts about keyword research.